Learning @ ISTM

 Ep.
 7: Dengue, Chikungunya and Risks for Travellers

 Arboviruses are a category of viral disease spread by mosquitoes, sandflies or ticks.
-They include dengue and chikungunya, both of which are surging globally — appearing not just in tropical areas, but also in places like Europe and North America.
+They include dengue and chikungunya (both surging globally) and appearing in tropical areas but also Europe and North America.
 This is a serious concern for everyone, including travellers visiting at-risk areas.
-This episode is a must-listen for anyone planning to travel or interested in travel health.
+A must-listen episode for anyone planning to travel or interested in travel health.

 Ep.
 6: The ITIT App: Illness Tracking in Travellers

-ISTM podcast director Dr. Aisha Khatib interviews Prof. Patricia Schlagenhauf, the GeoSentinel Site Director in Zürich, the director of EuroTravNet, as well as the Head of the World Health Organization’s Collaborating Centre for Travellers' Health.
-A University of Zürich professor, she has led the development of the free ITIT app, meant to inform illness tracking efforts by public health authorities around the world.
+Dr. Aisha Khatib interviews Prof. Patricia Schlagenhauf of the University of Zürich, GeoSentinel Site Director in Zürich, director of EuroTravNet, and head of the World Health Organization Collaborating Centre for Travellers' Health who led the development of the free ITIT app, which informs illness tracking efforts by public health authorities around the world.

 Ep.
 5: How Travellers Can Be Sentinels for Disease

 Travellers can spread diseases without knowing it—but what if these travellers can help to prevent outbreaks before they spread?
-In fact, public health authorities and the ISTM have formed networks, such as the CDC-affiliated GeoSentinel and the UK’s National Travel Health Network and Centre, that use information from travellers to track the spread of disease around the world.
+Public health authorities and the ISTM have formed networks, such as the CDC-affiliated GeoSentinel and the UK’s National Travel Health Network and Centre, that use traveller information to track the spread of disease around the world.

 Ep.
 4: Amazon River & Human Toxoplasmosis?

-Approximately two billion people around the world are afflicted with toxoplasmosis, a parasitic disease that typically results from exposure to cat feces.
-(Most of those infected don’t have any symptoms.)
-So is it possible that the Brazilian traveller contracted toxoplasmosis from the pink dolphins of the Amazon river?
+Approximately 2 billion people around the world are afflicted with toxoplasmosis, a parasitic disease that typically results from exposure to cat feces.
+Most of those infected don’t have any symptoms.
+So then how is it possible that the Brazilian traveller contracted toxoplasmosis from the pink dolphins of the Amazon river?
+Our experts dive into this topic.

 Ep.
 3: Journey to Wellness—Health Benefits of Travel

-In the second episode of Travel Unravelled, hosts discover the insidious nature of rabies, why it's considered one of the most fatal diseases in existence, how you can protect yourself before travelling to rabies-prone regions — and what to do if you get exposed to the virus from an animal bite.
-Our second episode chronicles the evolution of rabies prevention recommendations, from vaccine developer Louis Pasteur to the state of the art today.
+Our hosts discover the insidious nature of rabies, why it's considered one of the most fatal diseases in existence, how you can protect yourself before travelling to rabies-prone regions — and what to do if you get exposed to the virus.
+Plus, the evolution of rabies prevention recommendations from vaccine developer Louis Pasteur to the state of the art today.

 | Access Date | Test Result | Score | Actions |